-Superposition is a new experimental arts festival conceived for the Blue Mountains that entangles artists and audiences with landscapes of profound natural and cultural significance.
-Drawing inspiration from quantum physics, where multiple states exist in chaos until observed; geological stratigraphy, where rock layers tell the story of the mountains' emergence; and wave superposition, where waves combine to create bold new forms - the festival creates meaningful intersections between art, music, nature and community.
+Superposition is a new arts and culture festival conceived for the Blue Mountains that entangles artists and audiences with landscapes of profound natural and cultural significance.
+Drawing inspiration from quantum physics, where multiple states exist until observed; geological stratigraphy, where rock layers tell the story of the mountains; and wave superposition, where energy waves interact to create bold new forms - the festival creates meaningful intersections between art, music, nature and community.

-Set in the UNESCO World Heritage listed Greater Blue Mountains, Superposition brings together local, national and international artists to create place-responsive works that thoughtfully engage with both the environment and contemporary issues.
-The festival exists in creative flux, building from the ground up, celebrating local artists and venues, fostering new connections across artistic disciplines.
-Through this phase shift in how we experience place, Superposition reveals the intricate connections between creative practice, ecological systems, and community knowledge.
+Set in the UNESCO World Heritage listed Greater Blue Mountains, Superposition brings together local, national and international artists to thoughtfully engage with the environment, community and contemporary issues.
+Superposition celebrates the intricate connections between creative practice, ecological systems, and community knowledge.

 Superposition acknowledges and pays deep respect to the Dharug and Gundungurra peoples as the Traditional Custodians of the sacred skies, ancient mountains, living waterways, and enduring geologies where our festival takes place.
 We pay our respects to Elders past and present, recognising that the Blue Mountains have been a place of ceremony, gathering, storytelling, and knowledge-sharing since the first sunrise.

-The Space Between the Actual and the Possible
+The Space Between the Current and the Possible

 November 26th - 29th 2026